Introduction: Why CSS Organization Matters

 Challenge 1: Handling Deeply Nested Elements

 Problem: BEM doesn't recommend nesting elements within elements (like .block__element1__element2).
-This can be challenging for complex interfaces.
+Nested HTML can be challenging for complex interfaces.

 Solution: Instead of nesting elements, consider creating a new block for complex components that could stand on their own.
 For example, rather than .card__header__title, you might use .card-header as a new block with .card-header__title as its element.